Where do you run when you are at the end of yourself?

 My new iPhone arrived on Monday; I spent two hours on the phone with the rep from Verizon trying to get it working.
 They tried to wipe the phone and reset it; it never came back into service.
 They had to ship me out another phone.
 I had no grace for Verizon – I only wanted my phone to work.

-The next day the second new phone came, same issue.
-Software was not up to date.
-It took another hour with techs, and then I was transferred from Verizon to the Apple reps; my Cloud Backups were not working properly…for nine months, even though it kept backing up on my end.
-I was on the phone for another forty minutes, but in the end, there was no explanation of why.
-I lost some of my data and more than 700 photos.
-No grace was found here.
-No mercy here.
+The next day the second new phone arrived; same issue.
+Software was not updated.
+It took another hour with techs and then I was transferred from Verizon to the Apple reps; my Cloud Backups were not working properly…for nine months, even though it kept backing up on my end.
+I was on the phone for another forty minutes, but in the end, there was no explanation of why I lost some of my data and more than 700 photos.
+No grace was found on my lips.
+No mercy from me here.

 This is how the enemy destroys our testimony.
 It happens every day throughout the world, one person at a time.
-And this is why I was praying for forgiveness as I got up and walked through my now quiet house.
+This is why I was praying for forgiveness as I got up and walked through my now quiet house.
 I prayed for strength and perseverance during each trial; and for the wisdom to recognize when these trials come to step outside of them, so I don’t get swept away in the current.
 I know I can trust our faithful God to bring me through any trial I face.
 And I will keep praying for patience.

 I failed this test, but I will be ready for the next one.